CatarinaCandido/CatarinaCandido/README.md

 <!--
 **CatarinaCandido/CatarinaCandido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-<h3>Hello Friend!</h3>

-I'm a junior fullstack developer, with eager to learn more.
+I'm a <strong> junior fullstack developer </strong>, with eager to learn more.
 Here you can find projects made by me in my spare time.
 I hope you like it!